Place Your Hands: Critical reception

-Larry Flick from Billboard wrote, “What really draws you into this song is the initial guitar and bass intro, which is quite catchy.
+Larry Flick from Billboard magazine wrote, "What really draws you into this song is the initial guitar and bass intro, which is quite catchy.
 The lyrics, however, seem a bit rough and choppy.
-An interesting facet of the song is the gospel-like repetitive chorus, which seems to fit the track remarkably well, soothing the listener a bit from the tough solo vocals.”
+An interesting facet of the song is the gospel-like repetitive chorus, which seems to fit the track remarkably well, soothing the listener a bit from the tough solo vocals."
 Kevin Courtney from Irish Times complimented it as a "bright, brash tune".
 British magazine Music Week gave it top score with five out of five and named it Single of the Week, adding, "A fantastic comeback single from the rockers who have been recording with producer George Drakoulias to create a really funky rock sound.
 Deserves to be huge."
 David Sinclair from The Times noted the "infectious feel" of "Place Your Hands".

 Music video

 The accompanying music video for "Place Your Hands", directed by David Mould, features the band members on pulleys and wires to create an energetic aerial display.
 It was later made available by Vevo on YouTube in 2011 and had generated almost six million views as of October 2023.